 Utah Child Fatality Review Committee

-Child death review teams are seen as a way to use a public health model of prevention through the review of child deaths.
-The American Academy of Pediatrics (AAP) recently issued a policy statement supporting federal and state legislation to enhance the child death review process.
+In 2010, the American Academy of Pediatrics (AAP) issued a policy statement supporting federal and state legislation to enhance the child death review process, as it is seen as an effective public health approach to reducing the number of child deaths.
 The AAP also recommended that pediatricians become involved in reviews in their local areas (1).

 The goals of the CRFC are to:

-- Identify and describe the prevalence of risk factors among deceased children by studying and reporting trends and patterns of child deaths in Utah.
+- Identify and describe risk factors by studying and reporting trends and patterns of child deaths in Utah.

-- Maximize resources through interagency collaboration to identify and describe the service delivery of the involved systems (medical, human services, and law enforcement) to high-risk children, and make policy recommendations to improve the service systems to better meet the needs of all families involved with these systems.
+- Maximize resources through interagency collaboration to identify and describe the delivery of services by the involved systems (medical, human services, and law enforcement) to high-risk children, and make policy recommendations to improve the service systems to better meet the needs of all families involved with these systems.

 - Promote effective prevention strategies to reduce the number of child deaths.